news.library.ualberta.ca

 Browsing the library shelves at the University of Alberta Library can be a fairly daunting process.
 We have eight library locations spread across three campuses!
 Where to begin?
 We also have access to physical resources at our partner NEOS libraries.
 This virtual book display celebrates Asian Heritage Month and is a sampling of titles to get you started.

 Two years ago we celebrated Asian Heritage Month with a virtual book display showcasing fiction, non-fiction and graphic novels written by Asian Canadian authors.
-Fast forward a couple of years, and we thought it was time for another look at the latest additions to our collections!
+Fast forward a couple of years, and we thought it was time for another look at recent additions to our collections!

 E-Book link